-ENGINE HOUR METER
+ENGINE HOUR METER AND FAULT CODE DISPLAY

+When there is an active fault, the general code number is displayed for 2 seconds, followed by the engine hours for 6 seconds.
 The engine hour meter records the total running time on the engine in hours.
 It can be used to keep a record of maintenance on the engine and or welder.